dtorban/AnyFramework/README.md

-# Spatialize
+# AnyFramework

-Spatialize is a light weight plugin framework for Interactive Visualization.
+AnyFramework is a light weight plugin framework.

 ## Getting Started